Agrivoltaic Tomatoes and Hydrogen Smart Windows: Research Results and Limits

 Hydrogen Production from Agrivoltaic Systems

-The electricity generated by agrivoltaic systems can also be harnessed to produce green hydrogen via electrolysis.
-A simulated setup featuring 12 solar modules on a 55 m² rooftop was able to power a 7 kW electrolyzer, achieving an impressive efficiency of 88%.
+The electricity produced by agrivoltaic systems can also be harnessed to produce green hydrogen via electrolysis.
 This system produced enough hydrogen annually to support both smart windows and fuel cell electric vehicles (FCEVs), illustrating the versatility of this technology.

 For instance, this simulated system generates around 52.56 grams of hydrogen annually, which is sufficient to enable a hydrogen vehicle, like the Toyota Mirai, to drive approximately 64.23 km daily.
 This indicates a practical application of renewable energy that extends beyond mere power generation, directly contributing to the mobility sector.